mongodb/mongodb-kubernetes/public/README.md

 For the Operator to work, you will need the following information:

 * Base Url - the url of an Ops Manager instance
-* Project Id - the id of a Project which MongoDBs will be deployed into.
+* Project Name - the name of an Ops Manager Project where MongoDBs will be deployed into.
+It will be created by Operator if it doesn't exist (and this is the recommended way instead of reusing the project created in OpsManager directly)
+* (optionally) Organization Id - the id of organization to which Project belongs
 * User - an Ops Manager username
 * Public API Key - an Ops Manager Public API Key.
 Note that you must whitelist the IP range of your Kubernetes cluster so that the Operator may make requests to Ops Manager using this API Key.